raysas/ROSALIND/README.md

 # <p align="center"> ROSALIND <img src="https://camo.githubusercontent.com/8189e5e3e5c0848ed6d22ea591e0cf962323ec716135617e1a3e25aae9cfe71d/68747470733a2f2f74656368737461636b2d67656e657261746f722e76657263656c2e6170702f707974686f6e2d69636f6e2e737667" alt="icon" data-canonical-src="https://techstack-generator.vercel.app/python-icon.svg" style="max-width: 100%;" width="40" height="40">

+*This repo is a personal approach to solving Rosalind problems: everything uploaded has been successfully tested on the website*
 *under construction; supposedly one problem a day :)*

 [ROSALIND](https://rosalind.info/about/) is a bioinformatics platform that explores the many uses of python in solving algorithms and dealing with data.
 Named after [Rosalind Franklin](https://en.wikipedia.org/wiki/Rosalind_Franklin)- if you don't know her: do know her (p.s. if you've heard of Watson and Crick and not Franklin shame on you)

-*This repo is a personal approach in solving rosalind problems: everything uploaded have been successfully tested on the website*

-It's divided to 5 sub-repositories:
+It's divided into 5 sub-repositories:

 ## Algorithmic Heights: